 NOTE: 'A little horn came up, and, true to the nature of the beast from which it sprang, thrust aside three of its fellows; and lo! the horn had eyes, not the uncultivated eyes of a brute, but the keen, shrewd, intelligent eyes of a man; and, stranger yet, it had a mouth, and with that mouth it uttered proud sayings, and put forth preposterous and arrogant claims.
 No wonder the prophet made special inquiry respecting this monster, so unearthly in its instincts, and so fiendish in its works and ways.
-In the following verses some specifications are given respecting the little horn, which enable the student of prophecy to make an application of this symbol without danger of mistake.'
-Uriah Smith: Daniel & The Revelation, 1897 ed., page 139.
+In the following verses some specifications are given respecting the little horn, which enable the student of prophecy to make still remembered as an exemplary character . . . serves as the principal human hero in the biblical book that now bears his name. . . .
+This legendary Daniel is known for his righteousness and wisdom and a follower of the god El (hence his name), who made his will known through dreams and visions.'
+Source: Wikipedia.